 Not bad, right?
 Especially since page loading speed is also a ranking factor.

 Not only that but visitors care about it.
 In fact, a large chunk will leave your site if it doesn’t load within three seconds.
 For that and other reasons, check out our guide on how to speed up WordPress.

-HTTPS Troubleshooting Tips
+Website to HTTPS Troubleshooting Tips